Chris Hutchins

-Chris Hutchins is an English author, journalist and former public relations practitioner.
+Christopher Neville Hutchins (23 June 1941 – 27 June 2024) was an English author, journalist and public relations practitioner.

 Early life

-Christopher Neville Hutchins is the younger of two sons and one daughter of Edward Victor Hutchins (d.
+Hutchins was the younger of two sons and one daughter of Edward Victor Hutchins (d.
 1944) and Kathleen Violet Ness (d 1995).
 He was educated at Torquay Boys' Grammar School.
 In 1956, he began a fan club for ventriloquist Terry Hall and Lenny the Lion.
 Hutchins lost interest when he discovered Elvis Presley and girls.
 Hutchins then landed a job as a journalist on the Mid Devon Times on a salary of £2-a-week.

 In 1961, Hutchins joined the NME (New Musical Express) but left the paper the following year to travel to Hamburg with Little Richard whose autobiography he was ghosting.
 In the German city, he met and befriended The Beatles – who called him "Crispy Hutch" – and when he rejoined the NME in 1962 he was assigned to travel with them on all their tours.
 Having befriended Elvis Presley's manager, Colonel Tom Parker, and then Presley himself, it was Hutchins who set up a party in Presley's Los Angeles home for the Beatles to meet Presley on Friday 27 August 1965.